odoo/documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 depend on the trigger configurations related to the parent activity.
 Under the desired parent activity, hover over :guilabel:`Add child activity`, and select the trigger:

-- :guilabel:`Add Another Activity`: add another activity.
-Compared to adding an activity not as a child, a child activity will be triggered instantly whilst "usual" activities would be triggered at least one hour after the other activity.
+- :guilabel:`Add Another Activity`: adds another activity.
+Compared to a standard (non-child activity), a child activity is triggered instantly, while standard activities are triggered at least one hour after the preceding activity.
 - :guilabel:`Opened`: the next activity will be triggered if the (email) recipient opens the mailing.
 - :guilabel:`Not Opened`: the next activity will be triggered if the recipient does not open the